difenz/Hello-World/README.md

 # Hello-World
-This is my beginning in developing.
+Here starts my first steps in software engineering.
+I'm going to use Python as first language.